11 Vital Tips To Make Excel Spreadsheets More Efficient

-Let’s know how to make Excel spreadsheets more efficient with these detailed tips.
+Let’s learn how to make Excel spreadsheets more efficient with these detailed tips.

 1. Prevent Volatile Formulas

 The class of formulas in Excel is called Volatile formulas.
-These formulas are recalculated every time when there is a change in the workbook.
-(For instance: NOW, TODAY, INDIRECT, RAND, OFFSET, etc.) So when the worksheet has a lot of volatile formulas, and any modification was done, the entire formulas are re-calculated.
+These formulas are recalculated whenever there is a change in the workbook.
+(For instance: NOW, TODAY, INDIRECT, RAND, OFFSET, INFO, etc.) So when the worksheet has a lot of volatile formulas, and any modification is done, the entire formulas are re-calculated.
 And this is the reason the worksheet becomes slow.

 So to get rid of this issue it is recommended not to utilize the volatile formulas or it is better to use a table.